 The transactional email threshold refers to the number of transactional email messages that you can send from Pro environments within a specific time period, such as 12,000 emails per month from non-production environments.
 The threshold is designed to protect against sending spam and potentially damaging your email reputation.

 There are no hard limits on the number of emails that can be sent in the Production environment, as long as the Sender Reputation score is over 95%.
 The reputation is affected by the number of bounced or rejected emails and whether DNS-based spam registries have flagged your domain as a potential spam source.
 See Emails not sent when SendGrid credits exceeded on Adobe Commerce in the Commerce Support Knowledge Base.

 On your local workstation, change to your project directory.

 Use SSH to log in to the remote environment.

 If you see any

-authentication failed log entries, you can Submit an Adobe Commerce Support ticket to request a credit allotment increase.
+authentication failed log entries and the Email sending reputation is at a minimum of 95, you can Submit an Adobe Commerce Support ticket to request a credit allotment increase.

 An email sending reputation is a score assigned by an Internet Service Provider (ISP) to a company sending email messages.
-The higher the score, the more likely an ISP delivers messages to a recipient’s inbox.
-If the score falls below a certain level, the ISP may route messages to recipients’ spam folder or even reject messages completely.
+The higher the score, the more likely an ISP is to deliver messages to a recipient’s inbox.
+If the score falls below a certain level, the ISP may route messages to recipients’ spam folder, or even reject messages completely.
 The reputation score is determined by several factors such as a 30-day average of your IP addresses rank against other IP addresses and spam complaint rate.
 See 5 Ways to Check Your Sending Reputation.